mattdesl/three-tube-wireframe/README.md

 #### `wireGeo = createTubeWireframe(baseGeo, opt = {})`

-Builds a new geometry from `baseGeo` using the given options:
+Builds a new THREE.Geometry from `baseGeo` using the given options:

 - `thickness` (default 1) thickness/radius of each individual tube